-Knowing what to do after a car accident when it’s not your fault is important.
+Knowing what to do after a car accident when it’s not your fault in Michigan is important.
 Seek medical attention right away and make sure to document all of your injuries and where you feel pain.
 File a police report.
 Contact your insurance company and file an Application for Benefits.
 Talk with an experienced car accident lawyer.

-Contacting the police after a car accident when it’s not your fault
+Contacting the police after a car accident when it’s not your fault in Michigan

 Contact the police.
 Under Michigan law, a police report must be filed – even if a car accident that is not your fault – results in someone being injured or killed or if there is property damage totaling $1,000 or more.
 (MCL 257.622)

 Even if you don’t think the property damage will be $1,000 or more, as a lawyer, I always recommend people contact the police and file a police report.
 This properly documents the crash you were involved in took place which will make it easier and faster for your own insurance company to open up a claim for you to pay any auto No-Fault benefits you will be later entitled to, and it also documents the crash and how it happened if the at-fault, negligent driver who caused the crash later denies it or changes his or her story of how the crash took place.
-You must make sure to give all available information to the police after a car accident, especially when it’s not your fault.
+You must make sure to give all available information to the police after a car accident in Michigan, especially when it’s not your fault.
 It is essential that you explain and that the police document what the at-fault driver did to cause the car crash.
 The investigating police officer will almost certainly contact the at-fault driver, which will lock-in how the at-fault driver said the crash took place and makes it less believable when the at-fault driver tries to later change his or her story of how the crash took place.

 Sometimes innocent people are not around to tell the police what happened because they were hurt at the scene and rushed to the hospital when the police arrived.
 Do not allow the at-fault driver’s version to be the only one that the police hear.
-The police will try to contact you at some point, and it is really important to document what happened in your car accident when it is not your fault.
+The police will try to contact you at some point, and it is really important to document what happened in your Michigan car accident when it is not your fault.

 At the very least, if your injuries prevent you from providing this information when you are contacted by the police, then ask someone to relate what happened for you to the police.

-When you have been injured in a car accident that was not your fault, you need to pay particular attention to preserving all of the evidence you can that shows how the driver’s negligence who caused the crash that resulted in your injuries.
+When you have been injured in a car accident in Michigan that was not your fault, you need to pay particular attention to preserving all of the evidence you can that shows how the driver’s negligence who caused the crash that resulted in your injuries.

 Our auto accident lawyers advise our clients to do the following: